SarahKhiu/adultInc/README.md

 Group-2
 example

-Credits to jacobedawson for the linkages to metamask
+Credit to jacobedawson for the linkages to metamask